kentik/terraform-provider-kentik-synthetics/README.md

 ### Test

-Unit tests run the provider against a `localhost_apiserver` that serves data read from `/synthetics/test-data.json`
+Unit tests run the provider against a `test-api-server` that serves data read from `/synthetics/test-data.json`

 This allows to:
 - avoid the necessity of providing valid API credentials